Eli Manning, First Round, San Diego (traded to N.Y. Giants), 2004

 Aaron Rodgers, First Round, Green Bay, 2005

 “It was an emotional day.
 It was a long day.
-At the time, I wanted to play right away on that day and prove the other 22 teams that passed on me that they’d made a mistake.
+At the time, I wanted to play right away on that day and prove to the other 22 teams that passed on me that they’d made a mistake.
 I look at it differently now.
 This is where I would have wanted to be had I known then what I know now — about the kind of working environment that this is, the opportunities I would be given, the coaching staff that was going to be here.
 I mean, I interviewed (before the draft) with Mike McCarthy.
 He was in San Francisco (as offensive coordinator).

 “If they (the 49ers) pick me, both our lives are changed.
 What would have happened had they picked me and things been different?
 I don’t like doing the whole what-if game.
 I just know I’m really glad that I fell into God’s Country here in Wisconsin and had the opportunity to spend my early years the way I did and now gotten the opportunity to be the starter and play for this team.”